 "5 Rules For the Theater Actor"

-Di Zhu received her Piano Diploma with Honors from The Eastman School of Music and is an actress, pianist, composer and teacher.
-She is the laureate of many piano competitions, including The Inaugural New York International Piano Competition.
-Her performances have been broadcasted nationally on PBS in the documentary Speaking with Music, directed by Lucy Bruell.
-In the past, Di has worked closely with The Russian Arts Theater & Studio and performed in many productions, including the recent sold-out run of Uncle Vanya, where she played the role of Yelena.
+Di Zhu is a New York City based actress, pianist, composer and teacher.
+In the past, her performances have been broadcasted nationally on PBS in the documentary Speaking with Music, directed by Lucy Bruell.
+Most recently, Di was featured on Lifetime Channel's production of Celebrity Ghost Stories, playing the role of Jennifer in the Max Adler Story.
+Di works closely with The Russian Arts Theater & Studio, performing regularly under the artistic direction of Aleksey Burago.
+In their recent sold-out run of Uncle Vanya, her interpretation of Yelena was a hit with audiences, scholars and reviewers alike.
+Shortly afterwards, Di was invited as a guest speaker on playing Chekhov at John Jay University.
 In 2013, Di made her London debut with Theatre Three Collaborative at the Royal Academy of Dramatics Arts (RADA) Festival, where she played the leading role of Lucia in Karen Malpede's original play Another Life, opposite actor George Bartenieff.
-Additionally, Di has performed in Turkey at the 9th International Children and Youth Theatre Festival in the production Billy Bob Boils the Sea, adapted and directed by Aleksey Burago.
-New York theater credits include The Seagull, House of Curiosities, The King is Dead, Long Live the King!, Border Sweet Border, In Ghostly Japan (New York Magazine Critic's Pick) and Dr. Chekhov's Swan Song (+Other Prescriptions).
+Additionally, Di has performed in Turkey at the 9th International Children and Youth Theatre Festival in the production Billy Bob Boils the Sea.
+New York theater credits include Extreme Whether (Cherry Lane Theater, with Zach Grenier), The Snow Queen, The Seagull, House of Curiosities, The King is Dead, Long Live the King!, Border Sweet Border, In Ghostly Japan (New York Magazine Critic's Pick) and Dr. Chekhov's Swan Song (+Other Prescriptions).
 She has studied with many internationally-renowned teachers in the arts, including Patricia Hansen, Natalya Antonova, Nelita True, Norman Taylor, Chris Bayes and Aleksey Burago.
-Di has served as an assistant teacher at HB Studio and is also currently assisting teaching at The Russian Arts Theater & Studio.
+Di has served as an assistant teacher at HB Studio and is also currently teaching Stanislavsky 101 at The Russian Arts Theater & Studio.

 Marina Talalaeva, Project Manager